bisqottii/Vulkron/README.md

 * **Release** - for testing and showcasing the renderer
 * **Debug** - for active development and debugging

-Run the appropriate script for your platform:
+Run the appropriate script for your platform at the project root.
+This will create an out of source build:

 * `platform/<os>/build_release.*`
 * `platform/<os>/build_debug.*`

-These scripts are located in the corresponding `platform/<os>/` directory.

 **Targets you can specify**:

 * `vulkron` – main renderer

-If no target is specified, the scripts build **all executables** in `tools/`.
-Each executable links to the shared `core` library, which is automatically built first.
+If no target is specified, the scripts build all executables.

 ## Notes
 * Ensure your **GPU drivers** and the **Vulkan SDK** are properly installed.